signalfx/signalfx-agent/docs/development.md

 # Developer's Guide

-The Smart Agent is built from a single multi-stage Dockerfile.
+The agent is built from a single multi-stage Dockerfile.
 This requires Docker 17.06+.
 There is a dev image that can be built for more convenient local development.
 To use it first do the following: